-As of September 2020, for the safety of the entire UCR community, the chancellor encourages students to stay home and remain off campus.
+Each day students must complete the Daily Wellness Survey prior to coming to campus or to a campus affiliated building.
 Students are expected to regularly check the Campus Return site as information and procedures are updated regularly.
-Anyone planning to return to campus must follow all health and safety protocols including daily wellness checks.
+Anyone planning to return to campus must follow all health and safety protocols.